Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Introduction

 \IEEEPARstart{C}{yber-physical} systems (CPS) integrate physical and engineered systems and have the potential to transform the way people interact with engineered systems.
 They are often used to control public infrastructures like water purification/distribution systems or smart grid systems.
 When CPS are employed in such safety-critical scenarios, it is desirable to show that they can operate dependably and safely.
 Analyzing CPS, however, is challenging.
 Existing system analysis methods, like model-based testing, model checking and theorem proving, require the availability of a system model.
 Because CPS closely interact with the physical environment, the model must not only capture the system behavior but also the environment's.
 Modeling the environment is often hard, due to complicated continuous dynamics in the physical environment.

 CPS are merely an example of those complex systems for which manual modeling is challenging.
-To tackle the challenge, approaches that do not rely on manual modeling have been explored.
+To tackle the challenge, multiple approaches that do not rely on manual modeling have been explored.
 One example is statistical model checking (SMC)~\cite{YounesThesis}.
 The idea is to provide a statistical measure on the likelihood of satisfying a given property, by observing sample system traces and applying techniques like hypothesis testing~\cite{havelund2002synthesizing,YounesThesis}.
 However, SMC has its limitations.
-For instance, since SMC relies on sampling \emph{finite} system executions, it is challenging to verify un-bounded properties~\cite{younes2011statistical,rohr2013simulative}, like eventually always something good happens. \emph{Furthermore, when SMC claims a property is verified, it provides no insight on why the property holds.} If a new property is given, SMC would need to go through all the paths again.
+For instance, since SMC relies on sampling \emph{finite} system traces, it is challenging to verify un-bounded properties~\cite{younes2011statistical,rohr2013simulative}, like eventually always something good happens. \emph{Furthermore, when SMC claims a property is verified, it provides no insight on why the property holds.} If a new property is given, SMC must be applied from scratch.
 Another approach for avoiding manual modeling is to automatically learn models from system logs (i.e., sample system traces).
 Multiple learning algorithms have been proposed to learn a variety of models, e.g.,~\cite{sen2004learning,ron1996power,carrasco1994learning,de2010grammatical}.
 It has been shown that such learned models can be useful for system analysis in certain scenarios.
 Recently, the idea has been extended to learn models for system verification through model checking.
 In~\cite{AA,AAJ,chen2012learning,mao2012learning}, the authors proposed to learn probabilistic models and then apply techniques like probabilistic model checking (PMC) to calculate the probability of satisfying a property based on the learned model.
 Compared to SMC, learning could be beneficial as it overcomes several known limitations with SMC.
 For instance, we can verify unbounded properties based on the learned model.
 Furthermore, the learned model could be useful for a range of system analysis or control objectives, e.g., for model-based testing and for implementing runtime monitors.